Get free access to

 Having copied the link, you transport it to the clipboard.
 Further, you can use it in the new address bar to find the needed document, to send the link having attached it to the message, or to include it to the existed text in your document.

-Don`t forget about URL length, it should be so long to confuse the user.
-Always check how many signs you put in it, the limit is 2 083 characters, but user-friendly one consists of 100 characters.
-Use URL checker to count how many signs does it have.
+Don’t forget about URL length.
+It should not be so long to confuse the user.
+Always check how many signs you put in it.
+The limit is 2 083 characters, but user-friendly one consists of 100 characters.

 In addition, search engines can highlight the corresponding URL of the page in SERP, which naturally increases the CTR of the snippet in the search results.
 But what does it stands for?
 As practice shows, it is possible to increase traffic and improve behavioral factors.